pivotal/docs-tap/scst-store/enable_encrypted_connection.md

 1. Using `LoadBalancer`
 1. Using `NodePort` — commonly used with local clusters such as kind, or minikube

-After setting the connection, you'll get a CA certificate with which you can use to connect to the metadata store using the CLI or API.
+After setting the connection, you'll get a CA certificate with which you can use to connect to the store using the CLI or API.

 ## Using `LoadBalancer`